How to Keep Your Drains Clean and Prevent Future Blockages

 Don’ts

-1. Do not use drain cleaners that contain chemicals.
+1. Don’t use chemical drain cleaners

-2. Don’t flush any non-decomposable materials into the toilet.
+2. Don’t flush any non-decomposable materials in the toilet.

 Do’s | Don’ts |